sonic-net/SONiC/doc/isis/frr-isis-sonic-config-support-hld.md

 ### Open/Action items

-Could the FRR container be renamed from 'bgp' to 'frr' ?
+Could the FRR container be renamed from 'bgp' to something like 'frr' ?